-Once you have completed the first six steps, you have everything you need to feel inspired, step away from your comfort zone, and start living your dream life.
+Once you have completed the first six steps, you have everything you need to feel inspired, step away from your comfort zone, and start living your dreams.

 Do not allow yourself to procrastinate on your transformation.
 The fear of change may disguise itself as a thoughtful plan to wait for more information or better timing.